 Antelope Elementary School is a great school for your child in large part because of positive parental involvement!
 Becoming involved in PTA provides you an opportunity to contribute suggestions for the improvement of our educational program.
 Our PTA is active and involved.
 Throughout the year many educational, fun-filled events will take place.
 All parents are urged to join the school's PTA and be actively involved in the many worthwhile activities sponsored by this organization.
-Please email our PTA leaders at antelopeespta@gmail.com to find out ways you can help!
+Please email our PTA leaders at antelopeespta@gmail.com or ashley.ashstar@gmail.com to find out ways you can help!